thegleb/CarND-Capstone/README.md

 ![](./readme-files/sim_synthetic_1.jpg "Sample labeled synthetic image")

- The external dataset<sup>[3]</sup> used for training the simulator model was composed of 888 green lights, 1430 red lights, and 254 yellow lights.
+ The [external dataset](https://github.com/alex-lechner/Traffic-Light-Classification#linux) used for training the simulator model was composed of 888 green lights, 1430 red lights, and 254 yellow lights.

 ### Site data